exercism/python/concepts/functions/about.md

 # About

 A [`function`][function] is a block of organized, reusable code that is used to perform a single, related action.
-`Functions` provide better modularity for your application and a high degree of code reusing.
+`Functions` provide better modularity for your application and a high degree of code reuse.
 Like other programming languages, python provides _pre-defined functions_ ([`print`][print], [`map`][map] etc) that are readily available in the Python language.
-However, you can define your own functions as well which are called [`user-defined functions`][user defined functions].
+You can also define your own functions.
+Those are called [`user-defined functions`][user defined functions].
-Functions can be as simple as _printing a message to the console_ or as complex as _performing a calculation_.
+Functions can run something as simple as _printing a message to the console_ or they can be quite complex.

 To execute the code inside a function, you need to call the function, which is done by using the function name followed by parenthesis [`()`].
-Data known as `parameters` can be passed to the function inside the parenthesis.
-Broader terms for parameters are `arguments`.
+Data. known as `parameters`, can be passed to the function by placing them inside the parenthesis.
+A broader term for parameters is `arguments`.
 Functions can perform different tasks depending on the value of the parameters.

-The function can also return a value using the `return` keyword.
+A function can also return a value using the `return` keyword.
 The value returned by the function is known as the `return value`.
 The return value is returned to the caller of the function.

 ## Creation

 In python, functions are created using the `def` keyword.
 The function definition is followed by the function name and parenthesis [`()`].
-Inside the parenthesis, the parameters are specified, and are separated by commas.
-After the parameters, the colon (`:`) is used to separate the function header from the function body.
+Inside the parenthesis, the parameters are specified, separated by commas.
+After the close parenthesis, the colon (`:`) is used to separate the function signature from the function body.

 The function body is a block of code that is executed when the function is called.
 The body of the function is indented.
-The indentation is important because the function body is a block of code.
-A value can be returned from the function by using the `return` keyword, which will be used by the caller of the function.
+The indentation is important because Python relies on it to know where that block of code ends.
+A value can be returned from the function by using the `return` keyword, which can then be used by the caller of the function.

 ```python
 def function_name(parameter1, parameter2, ...):